nunit/nunit.analyzers/documentation/NUnit1010.md

 # NUnit1010
-## Find Incorrect ParallelizableAttribute Usage
+## No ParallelScope.Fixtures on a test method.

 | Topic    | Value
 | :--      | :--